YakDriver/smarterr/docs/schema.md

 ```
 stack_match "name" {
   called_from  = "..."   # Regex for function name
-  called_after = "..."   # Regex for previous function in stack
   display      = "..."   # Value to use if matched
 }
 ```